 Pursuant to your request, a limited Asbestos Survey was performed at the referenced property.
 The survey was performed to visually identify homogenous areas that need to have bulk samples collected for laboratory analysis in order to determine the presence of Asbestos-Containing Building Materials within the structure.
 The scope of work for this survey included sampling and analysis of suspect building materials.
-On December 27, 2023, a limited Asbestos Survey was performed at 3410 SE 12th Street, Ocala, Florida.
-The property consists of an approximate 1,035 square-foot single-family detached dwelling reportedly constructed in 1963.
-The structure is scheduled for demolition.
+On December 14, 2023, a limited Asbestos Survey was performed at 2026 SW 5th Place, Ocala, Florida.
+The property consists of an approximate 1,031 square-foot single-family detached dwelling constructed in 1968.
+The structure is scheduled for renovation.

-Sixteen (16) samples of suspect materials were collected and submitted to Hayes Microbial Consulting (Hayes), an American Industrial Hygiene Association (AIHA)-accredited laboratory in, Midlothian, VA, for laboratory analysis.
-Due to the presence of additional layers in the collected samples, 47 samples were identified and analyzed by the laboratory.
+Eleven samples of suspect materials were collected and submitted to Hayes Microbial Consulting (Hayes), an American Industrial Hygiene Association (AIHA)-accredited laboratory in, Midlothian, VA, for laboratory analysis.
 All samples were analyzed utilizing Polarized Light Microscopy (PLM) according to EPA Method 600/R-93/116.
 Materials must contain greater than 1% asbestos to be regulated.

-Analytical results of the samples revealed that three of the sampled materials contained asbestos in concentrations >1% by PLM analysis, as follows:
+Analytical results revealed that one homogeneous area contained asbestos in concentrations >1% by PLM analysis, as follows: